 “Oh, it’s real all right.”
 Cadence leaned forward, nodding at Jericho.
 “I met him in the flesh just the other day.
 Saved my ass too.”
 She winked at him.
 “Owe ya one.”

 “Just because you two have claimed to have met beyond this,” Werner interjected, gesturing to the space between them, “doesn’t mean it is real.”

 “Got ya, got ya.”
 Cadence leaned back.
 “Y’know, you make a lotta sense when you’re not mumblin’ to yourself in some corner.”
 She flashed a sly grin.

 Werner didn’t react with a cold snap nor a gaze of disapproval as Olive had expected.
 Rather, Werner appeared startled: “That was inappropriate of me.”
 He cleared his throat.
 “Regardless, I need confirmation from you all on what you’re seeing right now.
 At the moment, I’m standing in the communications cabin at my camp.
 This is fact.
 However,” he paused, glancing around Olive’s room, “there is an image superimposed on my surroundings.”

 “I see.”
 Werner glanced around the room again, gaze lingering on Olive’s unmade bed.
 “Then, is it the same case for all of you?”

-Cadence nodded, bending down to pick up the cards off of the floor.
-“I’m sittin’ in my apartment right now but I…” She stood and ran a finger along the frame of the windowsill.
+Cadence nodded, bending down to pick up the cards off the floor.
+“I’m sittin’ in my apartment right now, but I…” She stood and ran a finger along the frame of the windowsill.
 “Yeah.
 This is weird.”